top of page

 Research training and leadership development are essential for building careers in any academic field.
 Such training is often inaccessible to women spending extended time in resource-poor settings for their field research.
 Commonly they must choose between field research and obtaining formal research/leadership training.

 The Initiative provides remotely-accessible research training to women conducting field work in resource-limited settings, including access to Grand Rounds, Advanced Topics seminars, and other short courses.
 The Initiative also holds Leadership Development Workshops that cover topics such as contract negotiation, conflict management, public speaking, and more.
-These workshops are held at WCMC and at our international sites.
+These workshops are held at WCM and at our international sites.

 bottom of page